mrzzy/alfred/prompts/qna.md

    - Parse and index the content of these snippets for efficient retrieval
    - Maintain the structure and relationships within the JSON data

-2. User prompts Handling:
+2. User Prompt Handling:

    - Parse the user prompt to extract the core query
-   - Identify key elements in the question that will guide your search and response
+   - Identify key elements in the prompt that will guide your search and response

 3. Retrieval Process: